TobiasRoth/BDAEcology/README.md

-# Bayesian Data Analysis in Ecology Using Linear Models with R and Stan
+# Bayesian Data Analysis in Ecology with R and Stan

 ## Content of the repository
 There is a single rmarkdon file for each chaper of the book.
 Otherwise the repositoriy contains also the following folders.